Formatting Help

 Headings and Subheadings

-Use built-in formatting styles for heading levels will allow for conversion to a tagged accessible PDF.
+Using the built-in formatting styles for heading levels allows for conversion to a tagged accessible PDF and will automatically meet formatting requirements.

 Layout of Preliminary Pages